 Bravery Requires Resilience

 Resilience is your capacity for stress-related growth.
 Being brave and taking good risks go hand-in-hand with challenge and failure.
 Resilience doesn’t guarantee that you will be successful in every situation, but your capacity for recovery will be greatly increased such that you shift into adaptive behavior much more quickly when you encounter stress or a challenge.
-Resilient people tolerate change, stress and uncertainty more effectively than those with lower levels of resilience, utilize healthier coping strategies, are motivated to achieve in many areas of life, and more easily draw upon their resources and high-quality relationships with others.
+Resilient people tolerate change, stress, and uncertainty more effectively than those with lower levels of resilience, utilize healthier coping strategies, are motivated to achieve in many areas of life, and more easily draw upon their resources and high-quality relationships with others.

-Bravery Requires Self-Compassion & Vulnerability
+Bravery Requires Self-Compassion and Vulnerability

-It’s hard for perfection, self-compassion and vulnerability to co-exist.
+It’s hard for perfection, self-compassion, and vulnerability to co-exist.
 What happens when you realize that you’ve let yourself down?
 Do you automatically shift into self-criticism and beat yourself up over losing control or failing?
 Many people do, which fuels feelings of guilt and shame.